evwt/evwt/src/EvMenu/README.md

 # EvMenu
+Vue data bindings and events for Electron menus

 - EvMenu bridges application menus across the background and renderer/Vue processes.
 - Adds `this.$menu` so you can use familiar Vue bindings to update the window menu as you would any Vue component.